asptools/maintenance-scheduling/RuleML2022/README.md

 - service-cov.lp  - '2-Level (compact) Encoding'
 - service-direct-cov.lp - '1-Level Encoding'

 The following table is the comparison of the PADL2023 encodings.
-The 6th column describes the fifth model ('Mixed Encoding') that was published in PADL2023.
+The Mixed Encoding was published in PADL2023 but is include (with slight changes) into the table for completeness.

 <table>
   <tr>